jolayfield/Vermicompost/personal/_posts/2023-03-20-First-Post.md

+---
+title: "First Post"
+date:   2023-03-20
+author: Josh Layfield
+---
 This site will be used to document my journey through vermicomposting and also to fight writer's block when I don't want to write professionally.

+## The What

+I am going to use this site to document my progress in starting a vermi compost bin ("worm farm") to use as a way to fertilize our expanding garden and to help reduce the amount of food waste that we send to a landfill.
+Since St. Paul doesn't

 ## The Why